-A 4-mile, round-trip hike, the Laurel Falls trailhead is located between Sugarlands Visitor Center and Elkmont Campground.
+A four-mile, round-trip hike, the Laurel Falls trailhead is located between Sugarlands Visitor Center and Elkmont Campground.
 This trailhead is very busy during the summer and on weekends year-round.
 By hiking 0.75 mile beyond the falls you can enjoy an old-growth forest and big trees.

-The hike used to traverse one of the most rugged and rocky trails in The Great Smoky Mountain National Park, but after much construction, Andrews Bald is much easier now, not to mention a lot safer.
+The hike used to traverse one of the most rugged and rocky trails in The Great Smoky Mountains National Park, but after much construction, Andrews Bald is much easier now, not to mention a lot safer.
 Situated along Forney Ridge, the 3.6-mile hike is known for its spectacular displays of azaleas and leads to a gorgeous panoramic view of the Smoky Mountain Highlands.

 Deep Creek Loop Trail

 A 4.6-mile, round-trip loop known for its streams and waterfalls and abundant wildlife throughout, the wide gravel trail is connected to several campsites and a short spur trail that leads to Indian Creek Falls, which is a 45-foot waterfall with a large pool ideal for wading.
-The trail is also used as launching point for tubing.
+The trail is also used as a launching point for tubing.

 The Jump Off

-To get here, you can take the 5-mile Gregory Ridge Trail from Forge Creek Road to its intersection with the Gregory Bald Trail at Rich Gap; however, there are five trials that lead to Gregory Bald.
+To get here, you can take the five-mile Gregory Ridge Trail from Forge Creek Road to its intersection with the Gregory Bald Trail at Rich Gap; however, there are five trails that lead to Gregory Bald.
 It is perhaps most famous for the flame azaleas that bloom atop its summit each summer, which are so unique that the British Museum of Natural History has collected samples of them.
 Gregory Bald is a 10-acre, high mountain grass meadow, which burns with orange and wine-colored blooms.